 Under current practice, the Port Commission approves each FTZ Operator Agreement.
-Because the FTZ is a public utility and, as the grantee, Port is required to allow all qualified companies to utilize the FTZ and because the operation of the FTZ is heavily regulated by the Operations Agreement is standardized, staff believes that the program could be implemented more efficiently if the Port Commission delegated to staff the authority to determine eligibility and enter into future FTZ agreements.
-Staff plans on coming back to the Commission for approval of this delegation.
+Because the FTZ is a public utility and, as the grantee, Port is required to allow all qualified companies to utilize the FTZ and because the operation of the FTZ is heavily regulated and the Port's Operations Agreement is standardized, staff believes that the program could be implemented more efficiently and on a more timely basis for the benefit of the participants if the Port Commission delegated to staff the authority to determine eligibility and enter into future FTZ agreements.
+Staff plans on returning to the Port Commission to seek delegation to enter future FTZ agreements (similar to the manner in which staff is authorized to enter into routine leases and licenses) on the standard form agreement and subject to the approved FTZ No. 3 Zone Schedule (tariff)